World Fellowship Center: Landscape and buildings

-Located a quarter of a mile southwest along Drake Hill Road is Uphaus Lodge, to which the staff recreational room is attached.
-Adjacent to that building are several garden beds.
+Located a quarter of a mile southwest along Drake Hill Road is Uphaus Lodge.
+Uphaus offers the most modern lodging quarters, and contains a library, nine guest rooms and laundry facilities.
+Adjacent to it are vegetable garden beds.
 Nearly a mile farther southwest, close to the southern entrance on Route 16, there is a cottage, a soccer field, and Weller House.
 This colonial-style house, purchased in 1958 but built in the early 19th century (c.
 1820), is currently the oldest building on site since the demolition of the farmhouse.
 The primary parking lot is surrounded by several campsites, which provide the most economical lodging options.
 Just beyond the campsite area, there are the nature trails, which start out as one trail, diverging to the right after approximately a tenth of mile into a self-guided 1.25 mile loop with considerable elevation gain featuring 20 stopping points.
-The other trail, which leads directly to the swimming and boating area of Whitton Pond, crosses two footbridges and is relatively even terrain.
+The other trail, approximately .6 miles in length, leads directly to the swimming and boating areas of Whitton Pond, crossing two footbridges and is relatively even terrain.
 Whitton Pond, which covers approximately 164 acre and has a maximum of depth of 57 ft extends over the town border of Madison, has several islands and abuts numerous neighboring properties.
-At present the pond has very few settlements and is free of motor boats, making it a prime location for swimming, canoeing, kayaking, rowing, fishing, berry-picking and bird-watching.
-Throughout the summer, numerous other townsfolk and other non-guests make use of the trail on site and the swimming facilities.
+As the pond has remained under-developed with very few settlements, coupled with the fact that it is free of motor boats, it is a prime location for swimming, canoeing, kayaking, rowing, fishing, berry-picking and bird-watching for both guests, townsfolk, and other nearby residents.

 For much of World Fellowship's existence there was a large 18th-century farmhouse (unnamed, and simply referred to as "the farmhouse") across from the soccer field and cottage that functioned as lodging quarters with over a dozen rooms, and, in the early days, a dining parlor where breakfast was served prior to the Schmauch era (a prominent sign proclaimed it "the Albany Coffeehouse" as well).
 Immediately adjacent is Whitman Hall, which was previously used as a performance venue and is now used as a storage facility.
 During the winter of 2007–2008, the farmhouse building incurred numerous damages necessitating a variety of costly electrical and other repairs; subsequently the board of trustees voted to discontinue it as a lodging facility in 2008.
 In 2009, the decision was made to have the farmhouse demolished completely in the spring of 2010.
 As a result, beginning in 2008, off-site cabins located farther northeast on Drake Hill Road were rented, and in the following years, beginning in 2010, a small plot of forested land adjacent the main parking lot was cleared, and two cabins were built between 2016 and 2018.
 During this time, an additional capital campaign was launched to have a large bathhouse and additional cabins constructed in the vicinity.